 When you look at social media, a vast majority of parents aren't sharing the good, the bad and the ugly.
 Social media is like a real-time scrapbook where you're making the conscious decision to not share your struggles or bad days.
 We share the glossier side of life ... and so does everyone else.

-That "everyone else is doing better than I am" mentality creates unnecessary stress in your life.
+That "everyone else is doing better than I am" mentality creates unnecessary stress.
 A recent study showed quitting Facebook made people feel happier.

 Ask yourself if you're oversharing on social media and you'll probably say, "No." Now ask yourself if you think your friends overshare and the answer will change to a resounding, "Yes."